shum05/icargo_az/README.md

 Database:
     MSSQL (for storing screening data)
 Deployment:
-    AWS- Docker and Kubernetes for containerization and orchestration.
+    Azure- Container Registery and WebApp for containerization and orchestration.

 ## Disclaimer: